 OCBC’s Latino Educational Attainment Initiative (LEA) program was developed to educate Orange County’s immigrant parents (Latino, Korean and Vietnamese) on the skills needed to navigate California’s school system.
 This is done through the “10 Education Commandments” and “Development Assets” workbooks, taught by LEA trainers within the community.
 The program empowers parents to become the best advocates for their children’s education and future.
 For the last 12 years, the LEA Initiative has worked to unify communities, students and parents to produce a highly skilled workforce for Orange County.

 - Are you a parent already participating in LEA?
 Please download the parent survey in English or Spanish.

 - View the Latino Educational Attainment Guiding Principles and the Ten Education Commandments for Parents.

 - Latino Educational Attainment Facilitator’s Guide: English | Spanish | Korean l Vietnamese

 - Developmental Assets: An Educational Guide for Parents: English | Spanish

 The LEA committee is dedicated to empowering a key partner in the success of Latino students – their parents.
 The committee works to fill the gaps left by education, to assist Latino parents on how to advocate for their children and to spark the importance of education in Latino neighborhoods, the Latino Educational Attainment initiative is working to unify the community, students and parents to produce a highly skilled workforce for the future.
-For more information on how to get involved in the committee, please contact Alicia Berhow, Vice President of Workforce Development and Advocacy.

 - Created and printed 30,000 copies of the Ten Educational Commandments for Parents book in English and Spanish.